zer0fl4g/Nanomite/readme.md

 ###Version 0.1 beta 13
 + fixed some crashs related to the qt /MT build, see note for more details
 + fixed some bugs in the patch manager
++ fixed the symbol display in the trace view
 + added colors to the state bar
 + added missing edi/rdi register
 + added option break on tls callback